Benford's law and the C$\beta$E: Introduction

 Roughly speaking, a random variable $X$ will satisfy Benford's law if $\log X$ (we will restrict to positive valued random variables) is close to a uniform distribution on $\mathbb R$.
 The latter is of course not a well-defined probability measure and one typically arrives at Benford's law in a limiting procedure.
 For instance, if $X=X_n$ is a sequence of positive random variables such that $\var \log X_n \to \infty$ and, as $n\to \infty$,

 in distribution, then $\log_b X_n \mod 1$ is close to a uniform distribution on $[0,1]$, and this is an indication (but not a sufficient condition) that Benford's law may hold.
 From this point of view, Benford's law can be seen as a Central Limit Theorem for \emph{products} of independent random variables.
 See for instance, \cite[Theorem 6.6]{Berger} for a result along this line for products of iid random variables.
-It is known \cite{KeatingSnaith,Su} that $\var \log |D_{N,\beta}(\theta)| \sim \log N$ as $N\to \infty$ and that \eqref{eq:logCLT} holds with $X_N=|D_{N,\beta}(\theta)|$ which indicates that Theorem \ref{thm1} indeed holds.
+It is known \cite{KeatingSnaith,Su} that, for some explicit constant $c$, $\var \log |D_{N,\beta}(\theta)| \sim c \log N$ as $N\to \infty$ and that \eqref{eq:logCLT} holds with $X_N=|D_{N,\beta}(\theta)|$ which indicates that Theorem \ref{thm1} indeed holds.
 Note also that one can write $D_{N,\beta}(0)$, in law, as a product of independent random variables (but not identically distributed), see for example \cite[Prop.
 2.2]{BHNY}.

 We stress however that \eqref{eq:logCLT} is not a sufficient requirement for Benford's law to hold, and it is not hard to construct counterexamples of sequences that satisfy \eqref{eq:logCLT} but not Benford's law.
 Indeed, consider the random variable $X_n=10^{Y_n}$ where $Y_n$ is a binomial random variable $Y_n\sim Bin(n,\frac12)$.
 Then, clearly, $\log X_n$ satisfies \eqref{eq:logCLT} but the first digit of $X_n$ is always $1$ since $Y_n$ is discrete and takes values in $\mathbb N$.
 To obtain a continuous counterexample one can consider $X_n=10^{Y_n+\varepsilon Z}$ where $Z\sim \mathcal{N}(0,1)$.
 In this case, the first digit is not necessarily 1, but for small $\varepsilon$ it is very skewed towards $1$ and more so than in Benford's law.
 The point is that (high) frequencies in the distribution function for $\log X_n$ can strongly influence the first digits.
 We therefore need a stronger control on the convergence in \eqref{eq:logCLT}.
-We will prove a bound on the total variation distance between $\log |D_{N,\beta}(\theta)|/\sqrt{\var \log |D_{N,\beta}(\theta)|}$ and $\mathcal{N}(0,1)$ that will imply Benford's law.
-The bound that we obtain for convergence in total variation is $o(1/(\log N)^{3/2-\varepsilon})$, for arbitrary $\varepsilon>0$, is consistent with the best bound we found in the literature for convergence in Kolmogorov distance of $\mathcal O(1/(\log N)^{3/2})$, obtained in \cite{BHNY, Ashkan} for the classical case $\beta=2$.
-This bound also bounds the rate of convergence to Benford's law in Theorem \ref{thm1}.
+We prove the following criterion for Benford's law for a sequence of positive random variables in terms of convergence in total variation norm at the logarithmic scale. \begin{thm} Let $(\alpha_N)_{N\in\mathbb{N}},(\gamma_N)_{N\in\mathbb{N}}$ be an sequences of positive real numbers such that